BehaviorTree/btcpp_website/blog/2022-10-09-welcome/index.md

 Even if that is generally meant as a rhetorical question that expects and humble answer, I usually answer "yes".

-There are few reasons why I was optimistic about the fact that this library might be well received:
+There are a few reasons why I was optimistic about the fact that this library might be well received:

-- It helps implementing a crucial component of a robotic software system, Task Planning; this part is often neglected until the end of the project.
+- It helps implement a crucial component of a robotic software system, Task Planning; this part is often neglected until the end of the project.

-- I spent an unusual amount of time (may be 30% of my whole development time) writing documentation.
+- I spent an unusual amount of time (maybe 30% of my whole development time) writing documentation.

-- I wanted to build an inclusive project, where people needs and opinions are heard.
+- I wanted to build an inclusive project, where people's needs and opinions are heard.
 I am the "benevolent dictator" of the project, but I **do** listen and I **do** learn from others!

 ## Adoption in recent years,